Ruth Harris (historian)

 Ruth Harris (born 25 December 1958) is an American historian and academic.
 She has been Professor of Modern History at the University of Oxford since 2011 and a senior research fellow at All Souls College, Oxford, since 2016.
 Previously, she was a junior research fellow at St John's College, Oxford, from 1983 to 1987, an associate professor at Smith College from 1987 to 1990, and a fellow of New College, Oxford, between 1990 and 2016.
-She was awarded the Wolfson History Prize in 2010 for her book The Man on Devil's Island, a biography on Alfred Dreyfus.

 Early life and education

-Harris was born on 25 December 1958.
+Harris was born in Israel on 25 December 1958.
 She grew up in Philadelphia, Pennsylvania, United States.
 She studied at the University of Pennsylvania, graduating with a Bachelor of Arts (BA) degree and a Master of Arts (MA) degree.
 Having won a scholarship, she then studied at the University of Oxford and completed a Doctor of Philosophy (DPhil) degree in 1984.
 Her doctoral thesis was titled "Murders and madness: legal psychiatry and criminal anthropology in Paris, 1880-1910".

 Academic career

 Harris began her academic career as a junior research fellow at St John's College, Oxford, between 1983 and 1987.
 In 1987, she was shortlisted for a position at Christ Church, Oxford, but "decided to withdraw when she realised there was only one other woman fellow at the college".
 Instead, she returned to the United States and took up a position at Smith College, an all-women's liberal arts college in Northampton, Massachusetts.
 From 1987 to 1990, she was an associate professor at Smith College.

 In 1990, Harris returned to England and was elected a Fellow of New College, Oxford.
 At college level, she was a tutor in history.
 She also lectures in the Faculty of History, University of Oxford, and was granted a Title of Distinction in 2011 as Professor of Modern History.
 In 2016, she was elected a senior research fellow at All Souls College, Oxford.

+Following Lourdes (1999), she was awarded the Wolfson History Prize in 2010 for her book The Man on Devil's Island, a biography on Alfred Dreyfus.
+From the 2010s onward, Harris's research shifted from French history toward the global and transnational history of religion and spirituality, including studies of Swami Vivekananda, Albert Schweitzer, Romain Rolland, Mahatma Gandhi, and Anagarika Dharmapala, and the exchange of Hindu and Buddhist ideas between South Asia and the West.
+In 2022, she published Guru to the World, a biography of the Indian monk Swami Vivekananda and his influence on spiritual life in both East and West.

 In 2006, she delivered the George L. Mosse lectures at the University of Wisconsin, Madison.
-In 2017, delivered the George Macaulay Trevelyan lectures in Cambridge.
+In 2017, delivered the George Macaulay Trevelyan lectures in Cambridge under the title "The Global Idealist Moment: Encounters between East and West, 1880–1940."

 She is a member of the Editorial Board for Past & Present.